Raúl Estévez

-Raúl Enrique Estévez (born 21 January 1978 in Lomas de Zamora, Argentina) is a former Argentine footballer.
+Raúl Enrique Estévez (born 21 January 1978 in Lomas de Zamora, Argentina) is a retired Argentine footballer.

-Nicknamed "El Pipa", Estévez has played for San Lorenzo, Boca Juniors, Colón de Santa Fe and Racing Club of Argentina; Botafogo of Brazil; and Universidad de Chile and Unión Española of Chile.
+Estévez, nicknamed "El Pipa", has played for San Lorenzo, Boca Juniors, Colón de Santa Fe, and Racing Club of Argentina; Botafogo of Brazil; and Universidad de Chile and Unión Española of Chile.

 Career

 Argentina and Brazil

-He started his career in Club Atlético San Lorenzo de Almagro in Argentina.
+He started his career at Club Atlético San Lorenzo de Almagro in Argentina.

-In 1995, he was promoted to the first team and made his debut that same year.
-In 2001 he was champion with San Lorenzo of the Torneo Clausura 2001 and the Copa Mercosur.
+In 1995, he was promoted to the first team.
+He made his first-team debut that same year.
+In 2001, San Lorenzo won the Torneo Clausura 2001 and the Copa Mercosur.

-In 2003, he signed with Boca Juniors, which won the national and international tournaments, Torneo Clausura 2003 and Copa Libertadores.
+In 2003, he signed with Boca Juniors.
+That year, the team won a national and an international tournament, Torneo Clausura 2003 and Copa Libertadores.

-In 2004, he signed with Botafogo where he remained for one semester.
-In the middle of the year Estévez returned to Argentina, and signed with Colón de Santa Fe where he remained one year.
-Thereafter, he signed with Racing Club de Avellaneda in which he was a key man in the first matches.
-A year later he went to Europe.
+In 2004, he signed with Botafogo in Brazil where he remained for the first half of the season.
+In the middle of the year, Estévez returned to Argentina and signed with Colón de Santa Fe until the end of season.
+In 2005, he signed with Racing Club de Avellaneda.

 Europe

-In 2006, Estvéz arrived in Europe, to play for Academica Coimbra in Portugal.
-However, due to the lack of opportunities during 2007, Estévez abandoned the club, and became a Free agent.
+In 2006, Estevéz arrived in Europe, to play for Academica de Coimbra in Portugal.
+However, due to the lack of opportunities during 2007, Estévez abandoned the club, and became a free agent.

 Chile

-In 2008, Estevéz received an offer to join Universidad de Chile which he accepted.
+In 2008, Estevéz accepted an offer to join Universidad de Chile.
 In the first semester Estévez was not meeting the club's expectations and his future with the club for the second semester was in question.
 On May 11, Estévez played against O'Higgins where he scored two goals, which secured his place in the second semester.
 In the second semester Estévez played well, participating in all matches and scoring six goals.
-However in December he had problems with the club's management and left the club.
+However, in December he had problems with the club's management and left the club.

 In 2009, he signed for Unión Española for whom he played regularly, nearly winning the Chilean national tournament.
 In the second semester he scored a goal against Vélez Sarsfield in the Copa Sudamericana.